-WHO: Monkeypox cases drop 21%, reversing month-long increase
+Monkeypox cases drop 21%, reversing monthlong increase

-GENEVA (AP) — The number of monkeypox cases reported globally dropped by 21% in the last week, reversing a month-long trend of rising infections and a possible signal the outbreak in Europe may be starting to decline, according to a World Health Organization report issued Thursday.
+GENEVA (AP) — The number of monkeypox cases reported globally dropped by 21% in the last week, reversing a monthlong trend of rising infections and a possible signal the outbreak in Europe may be starting to decline, according to a World Health Organization report issued Thursday.

 The U.N. health agency reported 5,907 new weekly cases and said two countries, Iran and Indonesia, reported their first cases.
 To date, more than 45,000 cases have been reported in 98 countries since late April.